-- 21. As a general rule for clothing, NEVER WEAR COTTON in the wilderness. - $22.\,WATERPROOF\,YOUR\,PACK\,either\,with\,a\,pack\,cover\,or\,pack\,liner.$ - 23.
+As a general rule for clothing, NEVER WEAR COTTON in the wilderness.

+WATERPROOF

+YOUR PACK either

+with a pack cover or

+pack liner.

 PRACTICE USING YOUR GEAR AT HOME.
 Set up your tent in the yard and light up your stove.
 It's much less stressful than setting up at camp.

-24. DRESS IN LAYERS to stay warm, dry and comfortable.
+DRESS IN LAYERS to stay warm, dry and comfortable.

+BRING A

+LIGHTWEIGHT DAY
-25. BRING A LIGHTWEIGHT DAY PACK if you plan on doing side trips from your campsite, to carry your water, camera and sunblock along with you.

-26. KEEP YOUR STOVE FUEL AWAY FROM YOUR FOOD.
+PACK if you plan on

+doing side trips from your campsite, to carry your water, camera and sunblock along with you.
+KEEP YOUR STOVE FUEL AWAY FROM YOUR FOOD.
 If possible carry it on the outside of your pack.

-27. PACK FOR EASY ACCESS.
+PACK FOR EASY ACCESS.
 Put essential items like a map, first aid kit, flash light, and snacks in the outside pouches or in upper compartments of your pack to get to them easily during breaks or in case of an emergency.

+BRING SOMETHING

-28. BRING SOMETHING TO PURIFY WATER like tablets, pump purifier or a SteriPEN.
+TO PURIFY WATER

+like tablets, pump

+purifier or a SteriPEN.

+USE PACKING

+CUBES to organize

+your gear.
+This saves

-29. USE PACKING CUBES TO ORGANIZE YOUR GEAR.
-This saves you a lot of time having to repack everyday and makes things easier to find.
-For a long hike, I bring two large ones.
-One for bottoms and one for tops.
-Underwear and accessories go in which ever has more space.
+you a lot of time having to repack

+everyday and makes things easier

+to find.
+For a long hike, I bring two

+large ones.
+One for bottoms and one

+for tops.
+Underwear and accessories

-30. If you have bad knees, GIVE WALKING POLES A TRY.
+30 If you have bad knees, GIVE WALKING POLES A TRY.